Best travel eSIM for the Philippines in 2026

 We weigh travel eSIM brands for the Philippines on coverage, speed, reliability, which local carrier they ride, island reach, and how plainly they state fair use terms.
 Ranking is never for sale.

-The strongest travel eSIM for the Philippines is whichever brand rides Smart, Globe or DITO with the widest verified reach for your islands, honest fair use terms, working hotspot, and an onboarding flow that handles the SIM Registration Act for you.
+HelloRoam is Simscanner's top-ranked travel eSIM for the Philippines on our modelled comparison; Jetpac is the cheapest plan we tracked, from $1.00.
 Since October 2022 every SIM in the country must be registered under Republic Act No. 11934, and tourists are not exempt, so a pre-installed travel eSIM that settles any identity step inside its own checkout usually beats queuing for a local prepaid card.
 Coverage clusters around Metro Manila, Cebu and Davao and thins across the outer islands.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches across the archipelago, how fast it runs, how steady it stays, which Philippine carrier carries it, how openly it states unlimited and fair use limits, how cleanly it handles SIM registration, and what reviewers report.
 Independent throughout, and never for sale.